MLB to start months-long approval process for Oakland Athletics’ move to Las Vegas

 “I hope they stay baseball fans, whatever team they decide to affiliate with,” Manfred said of Oakland supporters.
 “The piece of this particular series of events that’s the most disturbing to me is the idea of fans that have supported the team losing a team.
 We hate that idea.”

-Nevada’s Legislature on Wednesday approved providing taxpayer money for a proposed $1.5 billion, 30,000-seat ballpark with a retractable roof, a bill Gov. Joe Lombardo is expected to sign.
+Nevada’s Legislature on Wednesday approved providing taxpayer money for a proposed $1.5 billion, 30,000-seat ballpark with a retractable roof.
 The new venue would be close to Allegiant Stadium, where the NFL’s Oakland Raiders moved to in 2020, and T-Mobile Arena, where the NHL’s expansion Golden Knights started play in 2017.

 “Obviously the passing of the legislation in Nevada — really, really important,” Manfred said.